HackSoc/visual-identity/README.markdown

  - **De-emphasis** Something which is necessary, but unimportant or uninteresting.

+There are two additional colours for use with the logo - Logo Text and Logo Emphasis.

 Use of colours doesn't have to strictly follow the above rules.
 For example, in the weekly poster template, Text and Sanchez are used for day and week names, despite them acting as headings, with event titles